Breast Cancer Treatment

 - Brachytherapy: Radioactive patches are implanted under the skin in specific areas of the body.
-This patch emits radiations at frequent intervals to shrink the cancer cells.
+This patch emits radiation at frequent intervals to shrink the cancer cells.

 - Proton therapy: This is also an external beam radiation therapy where the energy from the protons or positively charged ions are dispersed to damage the DNA of the cancer cells so that they no longer grow and multiply.

 Not everyone with a cancer diagnosis is subjected to radiation therapy.
-It is recommended for those who are posted for mastectomy or breast removal surgery to decrease or shrink the size of the tumor.
-It is also given for those who have undergone mastectomy and lumpectomy surgeries, to lower the risk of cancer spreading to the surrounding normal breast tissue.
+It is recommended for those who are candidates for mastectomy or breast removal surgery to decrease or shrink the size of the tumour.
+It is also given to those who have undergone mastectomy and lumpectomy surgeries, to lower the risk of cancer spreading to the surrounding normal breast tissue.
 Radiation therapy is also used to treat advanced breast cancer, where surgery is not possible owing to metastasis.

-Except for mild skin damage, there are not many side effects of radiation therapy.
-Though the technician places marks on the skin to focus the beams on specific body parts, the radiations can also affect the surrounding healthy tissue.
-But the procedure is painless and is highly effective in shrinking the tumor.
+There are not many side effects of radiation therapy except for skin damage.
+Though the technician places marks on the skin to focus the beams on specific body parts, the radiation can also affect the surrounding healthy tissue.
+But the procedure is painless and is highly effective in shrinking the tumour.